hannahakhtar/project-4/README.md

 ### Day 1 - Planning

+As a group we decided very quickly on the idea of Garms for this project and that we all wanted to be involved in the full-stack development of the app.
+We also decided early on that we should develop it to be fully responsive initially built mobile first.
+With that in mind we used photoshop to create a storyboard/wireframe as well QuickDBD for the models we required and the relationships between them.

 ### Back-end - Day 2 & 3

 ### Front-end - Day 4, 5, 6, 7